DataFire/Integrations/integrations/generated/amazonaws_kinesisanalytics/README.md

   * CountUpdate [InputParallelismCount](#inputparallelismcount)

 ### InputProcessingConfiguration
-* InputProcessingConfiguration `object`: Provides a description of a processor that is used to preprocess the records in the stream prior to being processed by your application code.
+* InputProcessingConfiguration `object`: Provides a description of a processor that is used to preprocess the records in the stream before being processed by your application code.
 Currently, the only input processor available is <a href="https://aws.amazon.com/documentation/lambda/">AWS Lambda</a>.
   * InputLambdaProcessor **required** [InputLambdaProcessor](#inputlambdaprocessor)

 ### InputProcessingConfigurationDescription